Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Introduction

 One frequently encounters the problem of finding a low-rank factorization, exactly or approximately, of a kernel matrix.
 We first note that algebraic techniques such as the singular value decomposition and some pseudoskeleton \cite{Tyrtyshnikov1996,maxvol2001,skeleton2011,kressner2020} and CUR decompositions \cite{Mahoney697,guCUR2015} do not take advantage of the fact that a matrix is a \emph{kernel} matrix.
 We further note that when the kernel function $\kappa(x,y)$ is smooth (but possibly singular at $x=y$) and the datasets $X,Y$ are well-separated, then the corresponding kernel matrix $K_{XY}$ generally has low numerical rank and there exists a variety of efficient methods for finding the low-rank approximation (e.g., degenerate approximations of the kernel function \cite{rokhlinpotential,GREENGARD1997280,hack1989,anderson92,xiaobaiFMM,hackintroh2app,smash} and proxy point methods \cite{Gillman2012,xing2020interpolative}).

-In this paper, we seek a low-rank approximation to a kernel matrix where the sets of points $X$ and $Y$ are large and are not well-separated (e.g., the points in $X$ and $Y$ may be ``intermingled'').
-Since the point sets are large, we must exploit the fact that the matrix arises from a kernel function, and avoid forming the matrix, and thus ruling out most algebraic techniques.
-In particular, we seek methods that can scale linearly, i.e., with computational complexity $O(m)$ or $O(n)$ for a fixed accuracy or rank.
+In this paper, we seek a low-rank approximation to a kernel matrix where the sets of points $X$ and $Y$ are large and are \cdf{arbitrarily distributed, such as away from each other, ``intermingled'', identical, etc.} Since the point sets are large, we must exploit the fact that the matrix arises from a kernel function, and avoid forming the matrix, and thus ruling out most algebraic techniques.
+In particular, we seek methods \cdf{that can scale linearly or nearly linearly for a fixed rank}.
 Such kernel matrices arise, for example, in Gaussian process regression where $X$ corresponds to the training data and $Y$ corresponds to the test data.
 In this case, the points are often high-dimensional, which also rules out the use of any existing methods (e.g., degenerate approximations and proxy point methods) that are limited by the curse of dimensionality.

 An existing method called adaptive cross approximation (ACA) \cite{bebendorf2000,bebendorf2003ACA} is often suitable for our case.
 ACA scales linearly with the number of points.
 ACA corresponds to a pivoted partial LU factorization and only needs to compute matrix elements used in the partial factorization.
 However, ACA may fail in some circumstances since it does not perform full pivoting \cite{HCA2005,darve2019}.
 We will numerically compare our proposed method to ACA later in this paper.